Madeline's Rescue: Plot

 Madeline falls into the Seine River one day and is saved by a stray dog.
 Miss Clavel and the twelve little girls cannot find the owner of the dog, so the girls decide to keep it and name it Genevieve.
-But problems start to rise when the girls compete for time with Genevieve.
+The problems start to rise when the girls compete for time with Genevieve.
 Big trouble arrives in their animal-loathing landlord Cucuface, who takes one look at poor Genevieve and has his driver take her away.
 The girls and Miss Clavel unsuccessfully look for Genevieve.
 Late that night, Miss Clavel wakes up and finds Genevieve in the light of the doorway.
 Everyone rejoices Genevieve's return.
 That night, the girls fight about Genevieve again, causing Miss Clavel to take Genevieve to her own room (but not before warning the girls if one more fight breaks out about Genevieve, she will be given away).
 Even later that night, Madeline and the girls, with Miss Clavel, find that Genevieve has given birth to eleven puppies.